mondoohq/mondoo-operator/docs/operator-upgrades.md

 3. Apply the manifest for `v3.4.3` (the latest version):
    `bash kubectl apply -f https://github.com/mondoohq/mondoo-operator/releases/latest/download/mondoo-operator-manifests.yaml `
    Adjust the steps above to fit your current situation.
 There may be multiple major release versions between your installed version and the latest release.
-You must install each major version independently, wait between each update to verify that the version installed properly and the log is error-free.
+You must install each major version independently, waiting between each update to verify that the version installed properly and the log is error free.